 1. Community motivation

 Sobriety ‘challenges’ like Sober September and Dry January are becoming increasingly popular with the rise of the sober curious movement and the broader recognition of the harmful effects of alcohol.
 Knowing you’re participating in this alcohol-free month with many other people can be motivating and reassuring.
-You can join the free Monument Community to connect with others throughout the month or at any time during the year.
+You can join the Monument Community to connect with others throughout the month or at any time during the year.

 2. Time to reflect